Articles in this section

 Which team members can access a client’s Medications tab?

-Only clinicians designated under Primary clinician or Clinicians granted access can view a client’s Medications tab.
-To add a clinician to a client’s Clinicians granted access list, see Granting clinician access.
+Clinicians designated under Primary clinician or Clinicians granted access can view a client’s Medications tab.
+To update this designation, see Granting and revoking access to a client’s profile.

 If a clinician with ePrescribe needs access to the Medications tab for all clients, their team member role can be updated to Clinician with entire practice access.
-To do this, see Updating a team member’s role or access level.
+To do this, see Updating a team member’s roles.